Find Trade Colleges

 22% Freshmen Loans

-The total student population at Pine Technical & Community College is 1,724, which includes 393 full-time undergraduates.
+There are 393 full-time undergraduates at Pine Technical & Community College, and 1,724 students altogether.
 The school has a student-to-faculty ratio of 20 to 1.

 Roughly 22% of students at Pine Technical & Community College take out loans to pay for college.
 The average amount of student loans is $5,765 a year.
-The student loan default rate of 2.3% means most graduates are not struggling to pay off their loans.
+The school reports a student loan default rate of 2.3% which is much lower than the average rate of 10.8%!

 The early-career average earnings of bachelor’s-degree holders from Pine Technical & Community College is $35,768.